Toilet Theft – Indian Cops Left Bewildered as Women ask Them to Trace Stolen Toilets

-In Indian State of Chhattisgarh, two widows, who belong to Below Poverty Line (BPL) category, have filed FIR with local police reporting theft of two toilets.
+In the Indian State of Chhattisgarh, two widows, who belong to Below Poverty Line (BPL) category, have filed FIR with local police reporting theft of two toilets.
 The women want the police to trace the toilets as soon as possible and punish them accordingly.
-Of course, police is bewildered receiving this complaint of one-of-its-kind theft – toilet theft.
+Of course, the police are bewildered receiving this complaint of one-of-its-kind theft – toilet theft.

 As per the report, the theft took place in Amarpur village in Bilaspur region of the State.
 The toilets, built under ‘Swachh Bharat Campaign’ belonged to Bela Bai Patel (70) and her daughter Chanda(45).